telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Adding New Rules

-You can use a captured session entry to mock some server behavior.
+You can use a captured session entry to quicly mock client or server behavior.
 For similar cases, you can use the session URL alongside the [**Rules** tab]({%slug rules-general%}).
 Creating rules allows you to test complex scenarios and various mock responses.

 To add a new rule:

 1. Select the desired session entry and right-click to open the context menu.
 Select **Add New Rule**.

 1. A new rule is automatically created.
-The rule will use the URL from the selected session entry and, by default, will apply the initial response through the **Return manually crafted response** action option.
+The rule will use the URL from the selected session entry and, by default, will apply the initial response through the **Manual Response** action option.

 ### Bypassing the Proxy